aroller/autoeyes/README.md

 ## Autos Need Eyes

-<a href="https://autoeyes.org" title="Auto Eyes Website">Project Auto Eyes</a> is a simple lighting system for one-way communication from the robot to pedestrians, cyclists and other mobile humans.
+_Autoculi_ (Auto Eyes) is a simple lighting system for one-way communication from the robot to pedestrians, cyclists and other mobile humans.

 <img src="images/Open-source-hardware-logo.svg" width="50px" style="float:right;"  title="Open Source Software / Hardware">